After101/scamOS/README.md

-# scamlang
+# scamos
-the home of scamlang compiler we do love a good scam!
+the home of scamos 1 mb no virus pnjbi  we do love a good scam!